Integrating sound level meters and Leq explained1st Feb 2018

 - Equivalent Continuous Sound Pressure Level (LAeq)

-- C-Weighted Peak Sound Pressure (LCPeak)
+- C-Weighted Peak Sound Pressure (LCPeak) (for instantaneous sound)

 - C-Weighted Leq (LCeq) for selection of hearing PPE using the HML method.